 Nordsjællands Hospital, Hillerød, Denmark

-Preventing hospital acquired pressure ulcers in a 570 bed hospital: Leadership at all levels, knowledge and an organizational approach
+Preventing hospital-acquired pressure ulcers in a 570-bed hospital: Leadership at all levels, knowledge and an organizational approach

 Further educated in andragogy, quality development and project management.
 Master in Health Promotion from 2017.
-Currently employed as quality consultant and risk manager at Orthopedic Department, Nordsjællands Hospital.
+Currently employed as a quality consultant and risk manager at Orthopedic Department, Nordsjællands Hospital.